-Macquarie Asset Management (formerly Macquarie Infrastructure and Real Assets) is a global asset manager that aims to deliver positive impact for everyone.
-Trusted by institutions, pension funds, governments, and individuals to manage more than US\$545.7 billion in assets globally, we provide access to specialist investment expertise across a range of capabilities including infrastructure & renewables, real estate, agriculture & natural assets, asset finance, private credit, equities, fixed income and multi asset solutions.
+Macquarie Asset Management is a global asset manager that aims to deliver positive impact for everyone.
+Trusted by institutions, pension funds, governments, and individuals to manage more than US\$509.2 billion in assets globally, we provide access to specialist investment expertise across a range of capabilities including infrastructure & renewables, real estate, agriculture & natural assets, asset finance, private credit, equities, fixed income and multi asset solutions.

 Macquarie Asset Management is part of Macquarie Group, a diversified financial group providing clients with asset management, finance, banking, advisory and risk and capital solutions across debt, equity, and commodities.
-Founded in 1969, Macquarie Group employs approximately 17,000 people in 33 markets and is listed on the Australian Securities Exchange.
+Founded in 1969, Macquarie Group employs more than 19,000 people in 33 markets and is listed on the Australian Securities Exchange.
 Our fund is managed by Macquarie Asset Management México, S.A. de C.V., a corporation which operates within Macquarie Asset Management.
 Our Manager has a local management team with significant expertise in the Mexican real estate sector.
 Our Manager's FIBRA Committee also includes senior global Macquarie Asset Management executives with expertise in managing real estate assets around the world.

 Macquarie Asset Management's Real Estate division is a global real estate investment business with an extensive network and capability across real estate investment management, asset management and direct investment.
-With approximately US\$13.5 billion of assets under management, a team of approximately 120 real estate specialists, in 30 locations across 17 markets around the world, provide access to opportunities across the real estate spectrum - from strategies to access emerging sectors through growing specialist real estate platforms and asset creation, to the disciplined investment and management of core and core plus real estate.
+With approximately US\$14.1 billion of assets under management, a team of approximately 200 real estate specialists, in 30 locations around the world, provide access to opportunities across the real estate spectrum - from strategies to access emerging sectors through growing specialist real estate platforms and asset creation, to the disciplined investment and management of core and core plus real estate.